gryffun/nvim_config/README.md

-# Lightweight nvim set up
+# Truly EPIC nvim set up
+(idc what u say i have fun makin it)

 ## Notes